Back to jobs

 Responsibilities:

-• Manage a high volume of competing requests that require the utmost professional discretion with appropriate urgency and prioritization
+• Manage a high volume of competing requests with professionalism, prioritizing with sound judgment and urgency

 • Anticipate challenges in the executives’ day before they happen and proactively adjust accordingly